python-trio/trio/docs/source/reference-core.rst

     from exceptiongroup import catch

     def handle_keyerrors(excgroup):
+        for exc in excgroup.exceptions:
-        ...  # handle the KeyErrors
+            ...  # handle each KeyError

     def handle_indexerrors(excgroup):
+        for exc in excgroup.exceptions:
-        ...  # handle the IndexErrors
+            ...  # handle each IndexError

     with catch({
         KeyError: handle_keyerror,